steventango/emojiregex/README.md

 # EmojiRegex

 EmojiRejex generates a regular expression based on the data from [Unicode Technical Report #51](http://unicode.org/Public/emoji/latest/emoji-data.txt).
-Because of this, it is easy to update the regular expression, whenever new emoji are added to the Unicode standard.
+EmojiRegex also uses [httpsify](https://httpsify.xeodou.me/), which allows it to convert unicode's non-https page to a https page.
+Thus, EmojiRegex will always be up to date, and no human interaction is required to update it.

 #Installation: